gpiemont/shell-extension-nouveau-perflvl-switcher/README.md

 It works when the card is primary or secondary, but not in SLI/Multicard configuration, as Nouveau doesn't support multicard setup (see http://nouveau.freedesktop.org/wiki/FeatureMatrix).
-Yet, nvidia optimus has to be tested so feedbacks of any type are higly requested.
+Yet, nvidia optimus has to be tested with, so feedbacks of any type are kindly requested.

 ##Requirements
 In order to enable performance levels switchin in your kernel, you have to boot it with nouveau.perflvl_wr=7777 .